HebrewTools/ParseTrainer/Readme.md

     $ php artisan migrate --seed

+You can now test the application with artisan's built-in web server:

+    $ php artisan serve

+Alternatively, read on for the nginx instructions.

 ### Nginx

 You need to enable PHP and redirect everything to `server.php`.
 Configuration on the root of a site is straightforward: